 Smarter Balanced was developed by teachers for students.
 More than 4,700 educators contributed to the creation of the Smarter Balanced system.
-Teachers contributed at each step of the development of Smarter Balanced, from helping to write the actual test questions, to creating and vetting the tools in its Digital Library, to deciding the appropriate achievement levels to show a student has met the standards.
+Teachers contributed at each step of the development of Smarter Balanced, from helping to write the actual test questions, to creating and vetting instructional resources, to deciding the appropriate achievement levels to show a student has met the standards.

 My involvement in this process removes the myth that we are “teaching to the test.”
 We are in reality “testing to the teaching.”Shannon Callahan, Math Teacher, Helena, MT